 What an incredible country.

 Why visit Turkey?
 Turkey is a cradle of civilization.
 It's location straddling Asia and Europe has made it home to some of the most well known civilizations in history.
 Archeological remains from the Greeks, Romans, Ottomans, Hittites, and Byzantines can all be found in Turkey.
-Often, ruins of different civilizations are found just a quick walk away from one another.
+Often, the ruins of different civilizations are located just a quick walk away from one another.
 Until our trip, I didn't realize how many important events in the history of Judaism, Christianity and Islam happened in Turkey.

 Turkey has some of the most incredible scenery.
 Even though we stayed in a small area on the Turquoise Coast, the landscape changed dramatically from cove to cove.

-Turks were one of the friendliest people I've met, always willing to strike up a friendly conversation or help with directions.
+Turks were some of the friendliest people I've met, always willing to strike up a friendly conversation or help with directions.
 From the shop owners at the Grand Bazaar to our waiters to the boat crew, the customer service was fantastic!
 People go out of their way to make sure your trip is memorable.

 And then there was the food.

 Tamara is worth it for the stunning view of the Blue Mosque alone.
 Luckily, the food was pretty great too.
 After a day of traveling, we were all pretty hungry, so we started with a meze platter and pide, Turkish-style pizza, topped with spicy sausage.
-My entree was the best (yes, I stole bites of everything!) - a spiced lamb sausage pressed flat then pan fried, served over eggplant and cucumber in a creamy yogurt sauce.
+My entree was the best (yes, I stole bites of everything) - a spiced lamb sausage pressed flat then pan fried, served over eggplant and cucumber in a creamy yogurt sauce.

 Sultanahmet Fish House